azantop/host_allocator/README.md

 and will transfer faster when using cudaMemcpy().
 Both the .allocate() and .deallocate() member functions of the cuda_host_allocator class throw a std::bad_alloc when the allocation fails.

+The .hpp file can be compiled with a c++ compiler while only the .cpp requires nvcc for compilation.